santisbon/reference/src/rpi.md

 ### Flash the image

-Insert the SD card and check the device name e.g. `/dev/disk4`
+Insert the microSD card (or connect the SSD) and check the device name e.g. `/dev/disk4`
 ```sh title="On your laptop"
 diskutil list
 ```

-Use that device name to flash the OS image to the SD card.
+Use that device name to flash the OS image to the card/SSD.
 ```sh title="On your laptop"
 ###################################################################
 # REPLACE WITH YOUR VALUES